caminio/carver/README.md

 As you can see, you simple require the official ``ejs`` module and it's native ``.render`` method will work.
 You can do this with any module supporting that express like behavior.

+## Writers

+A writer is - compared to an engine - a little bit more work of customization.
+Read more about it in the section below.

 ### Register a writer

     carver()
       .registerWriter('webdav', myWebdavWriter);

-A writer is - compared to an engine - a little bit more work of customization.
-Read more about it in the section below.
 Luckily, carver provides the most common writer, the filesystem writer.
 Enable it with:

     carver()
       .includeFileWriter();

+### Hooks

+Hooks plug in at different stages of the compile process, execute a code and resolve to the next hook.
+Currently the following hooks are available:

+* beforeRender
+* before_write

+    carver()
+      .registerHook('beforeRender', function( content, compiler, resolve){
+        // do something and e.g.:
+        compiler.options.locals.myVar = 123;
+        resolve();
+      });

+## Working with cwd (working directories)

+The default use-case probably is, that you will work with objects somehow created (db?), passed on to carver along with a working directory and letting carver do the rest:

+* resolve the cwd and process it's file system structure
+  * load all <template>.hooks.js and <template>.<engine>
+  * register their hooks
+* check the passed in object for translations (manyKey) and recursively instantiate a compiler for each translation

+### a .hooks.js file

+A typical .hooks.js file looks like this:

+    module.exports.beforeRender = function( content, compiler, resolve ){
+      content = content.toLowerCase();
+    }